AlonNegrin/AlonNegrin/README.md

 - 🔭 I’m currently working on my degree in Computer Science!

-- 🌱 Looking to start my first steps in the programing world!
+- 🌱 Ready to walk my first steps in the professional programing world!

 - 👯 I’m looking to collaborate on advanced coding princples and projects!